mirandamon/iOS-tips/README.md

 The following **required** functionality is completed:

+* [X] Created a Tip Calculator using Xcode that updates the tip and total amounts in real time, using a segmented control
 * [X] Successfully pushed my code to github
 * [X] Added a README which includes a GIF walkthrough of the app's functionality
-* [ ] User can **persist todo items** and retrieve them properly on app restart
+* [X] Created an issue on the repo and included /cc @codepathreview in the issue body

-The following **optional** features are implemented:
+The following **optional** features will be implemented:

-* [ ] Persist the todo items [into SQLite](http://guides.codepath.com/android/Persisting-Data-to-the-Device#sqlite) instead of a text file
+* [ ] Add a Settings Screen to the Tip Calculator
+* [ ] Enable Navigation between Screens
-* [ ] Improve style of the todo items in the list [using a custom adapter](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView)
+* [ ] Create a Settings View Controller
-* [ ] Add support for completion due dates for todo items (and display within listview item)
-* [ ] Use a [DialogFragment](http://guides.codepath.com/android/Using-DialogFragment) instead of new Activity for editing items
+* [ ] Save settings configurations
-* [ ] Add support for selecting the priority of each todo item (and display in listview item)
-* [ ] Tweak the style improving the UI / UX, play with colors, images or backgrounds

 The following **additional** features are implemented: